docascode/docfx-doclet/README.md

 ## Getting started

+The easiest way is to just get the JAR files directly from our [releases](https://github.com/dendeli-msft/docfx-doclet/releases).

-You can clone the repository and build it with the help of Maven.
+Alternatively, you can clone the repository and build it with the help of Maven.
 You can do so by calling:

 ```bash
 mvn compile